IWIL Board Members

 Intent upon systems change, these organizations – the National Organization of Bar Counsel (NOBC), the Association of Professional Responsibility Lawyers (APRL) and the ABA Commission on Lawyers Assistance Programs (CoLAP), formed the core of the grassroots movement which was ultimately named the National Task Force on Lawyer Well-Being.

 Over the course of the next nine months, other national organizations and thought leaders joined together to develop the groundbreaking report, The Path to Lawyer Well-Being: Practical Recommendations for Positive Change.
-During August 2017, the Report was published, and both the ABA and the Conference of Chief Justices passed Resolutions urging all states to review and consider the Report’s 44 recommendations.
+In August 2017, the Report was published, and both the ABA and the Conference of Chief Justices passed Resolutions urging all states to review and consider the Report’s 44 recommendations.